Temela/temela/README.md

 📧 Email: tchiemela@gmail.com
 🎓 PhD hopeful.
 Looking to research AI for good, especially in healthcare & accessibility.
 🧳 Organizes Christmas outreaches for those at the peripherials.
 🎾 Hobbies: Badminton, Lawn Tennis, and debugging code like it owes me money.
+Hey, and photographing (I don't mean selfies o).

 ---